Wednesday, May 1, 2024

 Republicans in the House exploited campus disruptions to justify increasing investigations of what they assert is a broken higher education system, a mantra that the AAUP documented has been a central focus for conservatives since 2020.
 The May 23 hearing included Northwestern, Rutgers, and UCLA, their choice motivated by criticism of institutions that negotiated with protestors but the institutions called to hearings represent a tiny slice of elite U.S. institutions.
 Jewish presidents faced particularly challenging dynamics.
 Representative Foxx declared, "American universities are officially put on notice that we have come to take our universities back."
 Foxx was not satisfied with Northwestern' response and threatened to subpoena them for further documentation on anti-Semitism on campus.
 The AAUP's criticism of University of Texas' President in confronting protestors was applauded by state legislators, a demonstration of the gulf between academics and politicians in Texas.

 U.S. higher education faces fundamental domestic and international pressures that require moving courageously into a new era transformed from within rather than imposed from without.
 Transformation can only come about through thoughtful review of past examples of student activism and the activist strategies that have remained relevant over time.
 Restoring trust in higher education should be the ultimate goal, especially given the deliberate singling out of higher education by conservatives who seek to discredit long-standing U.S. institutions.
+Some believe that the credibility of higher education may not have declined but that what the public expects has simply become more complicated.

 The protests of winter/spring 2024 came to a close with the end of the traditional academic year.
 Warnings immediately emerged related to possible campus disruptions related to the U.S. Presidential election.
 Five Jewish organizations offered advice on handling the likelihood of continuing protests when the 2024-25 academic year begins.